-Tour the best of Amsterdam in the comfort of your private vehicle.
-Enjoy picturesque canals and charming gabled facades lining the waterways.
-Exploring drawbridges, wonderful house boats and the museum district will allow us to discover the stories and scenic views behind Amsterdam’s most outstanding sights.
+Tour the best of Amsterdam and enjoy picturesque canals and charming gabled facades lining the waterways.
+Exploring drawbridges, wonderful house boats and the museum district will allow you to discover the stories and scenic views behind Amsterdam’s most outstanding sights.

 De Wallen or De Walletjes is the largest and best known red-light district in Amsterdam.
 It consists of a network of alleys containing approximately three hundred one-room cabins rented by prostitutes who offer their sexual services from behind a window or glass door, typically illuminated with red lights.
 These "kamers" are the most visible and typical kind of red light district sex work in Amsterdam and are a large tourist attraction.
 De Wallen, together with the prostitution areas Singelgebied and Ruysdaelkade, form the Rosse Buurt (red light areas) of Amsterdam.
 Of these De Wallen is the oldest and largest area.
 The area also has a number of sex shops, sex theatres, peep shows, a sex museum, a cannabis museum, and a number of coffee shops that sell marijuana.

-Our panoramic drive takes us around the 60 miles of canals in Amsterdam to see the Old and New Church, the Dam Square, Royal Palace, a regal French Empire style structure once the residence of King Louis Napoleon.
-We will also pass the Central Railway Station, Anne Frank House and Rijksmuseum, home to a wide collection of iconic artwork and come across some bright red lights of the infamous Red Light District.
+The panoramic drive will take you around 60 miles of canals in Amsterdam to see the Old and New Church, the Dam Square, Royal Palace, a regal French Empire style structure once the residence of King Louis Napoleon.
+You will also see the Central Railway Station, Anne Frank House and Rijksmuseum, home to a wide collection of iconic artwork and come across some bright red lights of the infamous Red Light District.

 The panoramic drive ends with a return transfer to your hotel.